MULTIEMPLOYER EMPLOYEE BENEFIT PLANS

 Agreement with the New England Teamsters and Trucking Industry Pension Fund

 In 2012, we reached an agreement with the New England Teamsters and Trucking Industry Pension Fund ("NETTI Fund"), a multiemployer pension plan in which UPS is a participant, to restructure the pension liabilities for approximately 10,200 UPS employees represented by the Teamsters.
-As of December 31, 2019 and 2018, we had $845 and $852 million, respectively, recognized in "Other Non-Current Liabilities" as well as $7 million as of December 31, 2019 and 2018 recorded in "Other current liabilities" on our consolidated balance sheets representing the remaining balance of the NETTI Fund withdrawal liability.
-This liability is payable in equal monthly installments over a remaining term of approximately 43 years.
-Based on the borrowing rates currently available to the Company for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of December 31, 2019 and 2018 was $929 and $832 million, respectively.
+As of December 31, 2018 and 2017, we had $852 and $859 million, respectively, recognized in "Other non-current liabilities" as well as $7 million as of December 31, 2018 and 2017 recorded in "other current liabilities" on our consolidated balance sheets representing the remaining balance of the NETTI Fund withdrawal liability.
+This liability is payable in equal monthly installments over a remaining term of approximately 44 years.
+Based on the borrowing rates currently available to the Company for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of December 31, 2018 and 2017 was $832 and $921 million, respectively.
 We utilized Level 2 inputs in the fair value hierarchy of valuation techniques to determine the fair value of this liability.

 Multiemployer Health and Welfare Plans

-We also contribute to a number of multiemployer health and welfare plans covering both active and retired employees.
+We also contribute to several multiemployer health and welfare plans that cover both active and retired employees.
 Healthcare benefits are provided to participants who meet certain eligibility requirements as covered under the applicable collective bargaining unit.
 The following table sets forth our calendar year plan contributions and accruals.
-Certain plans have been aggregated in the “all other multiemployer health and welfare plans” line, as the contributions to each of these individual plans are not material.
+For those plans covered by the collective bargaining agreement that expired on July 31, 2018, we have accrued a liability for the estimated contributions (which are included in the following table) under our new collective bargaining agreement that has been approved, but not yet implemented.
+Certain plans have been aggregated in the “all other multiemployer health and welfare plans” line in the table, as the contributions to each of these individual plans are not material.